LA504 or CEFR A2.2 level

 On successful completion of this module, students will be able to:

-a) demonstrate, in 4 skills including writing by hand, familiarity with Japanese vocabulary equivalent to lower B1 level on CEFR (Common European Framework of Reference);
+a) demonstrate, including writing by hand, familiarity with Japanese vocabulary equivalent to lower B1 level on the CEFR;

 Students who complete this module successfully can progress onto LA506